 David undertakes all aspects of personal injury work and acts for both claimants and defendants.
 This often involves injuries of utmost severity and other catastrophic claims.
 He has considerable experience in claims for “subtle brain injury” and other neurological litigation.
 He frequently deals with psychiatric claims and all forms of somatic disorders.
 He has been instructed in major rail crash litigation (Ladbroke Grove) and in other disaster litigation (such as the Battersea Crane Collapse).
-He is regularly instructed in substantial road traffic claims and general employer liability work, and also specialises in local authority and police liability.
+He is regularly instructed in substantial road traffic claims, sports injuries and general employer liability work, and also specialises in local authority and police liability.
 Related product liability work is undertaken.

 He also specialises in all forms of industrial and occupational disease, in particular: all types of asbestos cases (described as “brilliant on asbestos claims” in the Legal 500), stress and harassment at work, abuse cases, NIHL and cancer claims, upper limb disorder litigation, asthma, dermatitis, VWF, and COSHH claims and now Covid-19 claims.
 He undertakes discrimination related claims, and associated disputes involving the Employment Tribunal.